 Community Development Index

-The South LA All In Initiative area scores a 1 (out of 10) on the Community Development Index, five times lower than the LA County average of 5, illustrating a need for increased investment across all of SLAAI’s priority areas.
+The South LA All In Initiative area scores a 1 (out of 10) on the Community Development Index, one fifth lower than the LA County average of 5, illustrating a need for increased investment across all of SLAAI’s priority areas.

 South LA All In Priority Areas